NicolasLoew/WordPress-plugins/local-fontawesome/readme.md

 LICENSING: Please respect the licensing from FontAwesome that is attached in the various plugin folders.

 How to use:
-1) Download the folder (as .zip) corresponding to the version of FontAwesome Fonts you want (e.g. fa-v600-local stands for version 6.0.0.).
+1) Clone the repository and .zip the folder corresponding to the version of FontAwesome Fonts you want (e.g. fa-v600-local stands for version 6.0.0.).
 2) Upload Plugin to WordPress.
 3) Activate Plugin
 4) Use according to the FontAwesome syntax that applies to your version (e.g. for v 6.0.0: https://fontawesome.com/v6/docs).